import { createOgImage } from "../../lib/createOgImage";

 };

-• Use h_ to limit the text layer to a certain height.
-This will automatically truncate longer titles that would otherwise overflow the height.
+to limit the text layer to a certain height.
+This will automatically truncate longer titles that would otherwise overflow the height. - Add a

-• Use the g_ (gravity) option to position the layer.
-Follows the point of a compass, north for top, south for bottom, etc.
+(gravity) option to position the layer.
+Follows the point of a compass, north for top, south for bottom, etc. - Use

 Multiple layers